open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ## 12.3.6 How to handle layout challenges with `style`

-Again, notice how `className ="text-info` is set for `dcc.Markdown` and `className = "bg-warning` is set for `dbc.Label` with very different results for the layout.
+In the previous snippet, notice how `className ="text-info"` is set for `dcc.Markdown`, and how `className = "bg-warning"` is set for `dbc.Label` with very different results for the layout.
 In previous chapters, we've unsurprisingly set the width of `dbc.Col` components through the `width` attribute.
-If you run `help(dcc.Markdown)` and `help(dbc.Label` you'll see that neither component has got a `width` attribute.
-And if you'd like to align your components in a more visually pleasing way, this is where the `style` attribute comes into play.
+However, if you run `help(dcc.Markdown)` and `help(dbc.Label)` you'll see that neither component has got a `width` attribute.
+This is where the `style` attribute comes into play if you'd like to align your components in a more visually pleasing way, .
 With this, you can set the components widths to fill any percentage of the parent component, or to a certain amount of pixels.
-For the latter you'll use `{'width':'100px'}`, and for the former you can use either `{'width':'100%}` or `{'width':'100pc}`.
-Here's the same layout with `{'widt':'75%}` for both components:
+For the latter you'll use `style = {'width':'100px'}`, and for the former you can use either `style = {'width':'100%}` or `style = {'width':'100pc}`.
+Here's the same layout with `style = {'widt':'75%}` for both components:

-### 12.3.6 Code snippet 1
+#### 12.3.6 Code snippet

 ```python
 from jupyter_dash import JupyterDash
 from dash import Dash, html, dcc
 import dash_bootstrap_components as dbc